Bayer-Group/BayerCLAW/doc/runtime_env.md

 Each BayerCLAW step runs on AWS Batch, using the specified Docker image.

-The entry point is a program called `bclaw_runner`, which is hosted on the EC2 host so that it does not need to be baked into the user's Docker image.
+The entry point is a program called `bclaw_runner`, which is hosted in its own Docker container and  does not need to be baked into the user's Docker image.
 The runner is responsible for downloading inputs from S3, running the user-specified commands,  and uploading the output to S3.
 BayerCLAW manages this;  the runner should be basically invisible to users.